 1. Reviews will usually take place after the spring semester ends.
 Instructors who have completed at least 8 (at least 14) units of teaching at St. Lawrence as of the end of the previous academic year are eligible for the review for the 10 percent (15 percent) pay premiums for the following academic year of adjunct teaching.
 This review takes the place of an annual review for the year.

 2. Candidates must submit to the ADFA’s office the following materials: course evaluations for every class taught (only evaluations for classes taught beyond the first review are required for the second review), course syllabi for each class taught (most recent syllabus in the case of the instructor teaching the course multiple times), and samples of graded student work.
 In addition, candidates must submit a personal statement that reflects on the candidates’ teaching at St. Lawrence University (not to exceed 1000 words).
-Classroom observation reports are optional and up to the discretion of the supervising chair.
 These materials may be submitted using a Sakai portfolio site.
 A peer review of courses (see the Faculty Handbook III.D.4, under "Evaluation of Teaching") must also be solicited by the supervising chair.

 3. The Associate Dean will add the adjunct faculty member’s annual teaching evaluation forms to the portfolio submitted by the adjunct faculty member, and the Associate Dean will request the instructor’s grade history and relevant course evaluation form summaries from Institutional Research, which will be shared with the adjunct faculty member and the review committee.